CSharpM7/Ultimate14/_portfolio/02_link.md

 # Overview

 Link receives a redesigned moveset to match his redesigned look, giving him "DLC treatment".
 His reversals might not be as potent, but he still is a strong, defensive character.
 His recovery no longer relies solely on Bomb Jumping as he has a few new tricks to make it back to the stage, including a unique Wall Climb.
+To make him stand out further from the other Links, this Link specializes in anti-zoning tools.
+Both aerial and grounded side special can beat out projectiles (with proper spacing), as well as his Dash Attack and unique Shield Attack.
+While this Link is a little more slugish than the other Links, he has the tools to outlast the competition.

 # Changes